dlemire60/dlemire60.github.io/index.md

 ## a concise guide to extracting maximal value from the *de facto* word processor

 Microsoft Word is the *de facto* writing tool.
 I like to learn the “ins and outs” of the tools I use heavily, and wanted to share things I’ve found helpful in using Word effectively.
 This paper captures various thoughts, ideas, and suggestions, as well as pointers for digging much deeper than this and really becoming a Word power user, if you’re so inclined.
 This is presented in the spirit of “you won’t use it if you don’t know it’s there”.
 These ideas are applicable to all document types, but by their nature the benefit of applying them increases as document size, complexity, and editing time increase.
 I find it beneficial, however, to make a habit of using styles and other good formatting practices even for very short documents because it makes things very predictable.
+It's also the case that a number of these concepts aren't specific to Word and can be applied, for example, in Google Docs.

 I’m using a current version of Word 2016 on Windows 10 (the whole Office 365 thing has made "version" a bit ambiguous, IMO).
 I’ve built up the